By Paul Tocatlian.

 We also sponsored The BYOD Listening Project, which we launched just ahead of Ormi at the BETT Conference in London last month.
 The idea was very simple.
 Since teaching challenges continue to dominate in BYOD and 1:1, we started posing questions to a global teaching community.
 Can we pin down BYOD in terms of instruction?
 What are the universal opportunities and outcomes?
 What are the winning models and ideas?
 What are the challenges that inhibit BYOD teaching?
 The goal is to draw from at least 3,000 educator inputs from teaching communities in 20 countries.

 To build trust, EXO U asked a group of educators to design, moderate and analyze educator responses.
-Ken Royal, Kimberly Hunter and Sharon Campbell kicked the project off, which will continue through June.
+Ken Royal, Kimberly Hunter, and Sharon Campbell kicked the project off, which will continue through June.
 Please visit, even if your voice is that of a parent, and share your thoughts via the site or on Twitter.
-Through interviewing, paneling, tweeting and surveying, we find a lot of surprises we couldn’t get just from focus grouping or user testing.
+Through interviewing, paneling, tweeting, and surveying, we find a lot of surprises we couldn’t get just from focus-groups or user testing.

 “Put your devices face-down,” is commonly heard in BYOD teaching.
 Even in the most high-tech classrooms, we get a lot of “Open your books…” and “Take out a sheet of paper” still echo daily.